 Remember to also indicate your preferred honorific (Mr/Mrs/Ms etc) in the box provided.

 The ‘Description’ box in this section is also where you give the party name.
 This must match the party name you give on your Certificate of Authorisation form.
-The options you have in England are:
+The party name is Liberal Democrats, and this is the recommended term.
+Alternatively, you can use one of the registered descriptions (you cannot vary these in any way):

 The subscribers who nominate you must:

-An example of a completed 1a: Nomination Paper is below:
+An example of a completed 1a: Nomination Paper for the 2023 Local Elections (requiring just 2 nominations) is below.

 The Home Address Form is where you provide evidence of your eligibility to stand – either by demonstrating that you live within the Council area in which you are standing or by demonstrating that you work / own property / exist on the electoral register in that Council area.